 Main factors that affect enzyme activity:

 Temperature: Enzymes have an optimal temperature at which they function most efficiently.
-As temperature increases, enzyme activity generally rises due to increased molecular motion and collision frequency.
+As the temperature rises, enzyme activity typically increases because molecules move faster and collide more frequently.
 However, excessively high temperatures can denature the enzyme, altering its structure and rendering it nonfunctional.

-pH Level: Enzymes also have an optimal pH at which they exhibit maximum activity. pH affects the charge distribution and shape of the enzyme, which can impact substrate binding and catalysis.
+pH Level: Enzymes also have an optimal pH at which they exhibit maximum activity. pH influences the enzyme’s charge and shape, which can affect how well it binds to the substrate and carries out the reaction.
 Deviations from the optimal pH can disrupt enzyme activity and lead to denaturation.

 Substrate Concentration: Enzyme activity is influenced by the concentration of the substrate.
 Initially, as substrate concentration increases, enzyme activity also increases as more substrate molecules are available for binding to the enzyme's active sites.
 However, beyond a certain point, the enzyme becomes saturated with substrate, and further increases in substrate concentration do not significantly affect the rate of the reaction.